Welcome to IT at K-State

 - Antivirus software — free to all K-Staters

-- Computer labs and free printing — Limited free
+- Computer labs and free printing — limited free laser printing

 - Email/webmail — central email service and calendar